talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 Generally, notifications from the guest to the host are just writes to a special register, which trigger a signal caught by the hypervisor (`ioeventfd` & VMExits), whilst notifications from the host to the guest are basic `irqfd` interruptions.
 Both ‘used buffer’ notifications & ‘available buffer’ notifications are suppressible since they can generally be very expensive operations.

-Back to FireCracker - each attached device (net, block, etc…) is being registered with its own MMIO transport instance, which is basically a struct implementing the [MMIO](http://docs.oasis-open.org/virtio/virtio/v1.0/cs04/virtio-v1.0-cs04.html#x1-1090002) specification + a `BusDevice` trait responding to reads or writes in an arbitrary address space.
+Back to Firecracker - each attached device (net, block, etc…) is being registered with its own MMIO transport instance, which is basically a struct implementing the [MMIO](http://docs.oasis-open.org/virtio/virtio/v1.0/cs04/virtio-v1.0-cs04.html#x1-1090002) specification + a `BusDevice` trait responding to reads or writes in an arbitrary address space.

 When attaching a device, FC subscribes it to the general event loop.
 Each device is implementing a `MutEventSubscriber` trait which implements event handling for the device's `queue_evts` (that is, 'available buffer' notifications).
 Those queue events hold the index of the relevant `virtqueue` buffer, so for a balloon driver for example those could be `inflateq`, `deflateq`, and `statsq` queues.